Our Mission

 Today Pioneer Bluffs is a nonprofit organization dedicated to preserving the ranching heritage of the Flint Hills.
 Located in the heart of the Flint Hills, Pioneer Bluffs’ 12 acre homestead serves as a gateway to understanding the past, present, and future of ranching, as we explore the unique features of ranching in the Flint Hills.

-Discover our National Register Historic District with an iconic 1915 barn, restored to a one-of-a-kind event space that has historic charm; a 1916 granary/carriage house renovated to host ranching exhibits and research library; a classic 1908 farm house; log cabin; and mile-long limestone fence.
+Discover our National Register Historic District with a 1908 farm home, an iconic 1915 barn, restored to a one-of-a-kind event space that has historic charm; a 1916 granary/carriage house renovated to host ranching exhibits and research library, a new commemorative log cabin, and mile-long limestone fence.